cncf/techdocs/analyses/0012-TUF/analysis.md

 - README on
   [theupdateframework.io](https://github.com/theupdateframework/theupdateframework.io)
-  repo is empty with little information about content of the repo.
+  repo is empty with little information about the content of the repo.

 #### New user content